theHsEdition/PatrickHanus.com/_pages/resume.md

 ## Teams I've Worked With:

-### Creative Director and Owner | Skymouse Studios, LLC
+### Co-founder | Skymouse Studios, LLC
 Co-founded Skymouse Studios with John Welch to help build brands people love.
 Ranging from websites selling custom-made-hats-for-cats to videos about how your company got started in a garage on the side of the road, we want to help you tell your story.
-Even if you aren't looking for a new website, we'd love to chat!

 - Co-founded a design studio
 - Website design